UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_modules.md

     ...
     ```

 If there is an exact match, that module is reported first.
 Of the module shown, also the different versions are reported.

+!!! note

+    - Many module names are slightly different on Pelle compared to the other clusters.
+    - Many tools are in **CAPITAL** letters or at least start with a **Capital**.

 !!! tip "You are not supposed to load a `module load bioinfo-tools` first"